katrinealice/masters_thesis/README.md

+# 21-cm Emission in the Early Universe in Non-Standard Cosmological Models

-Folder to host master's thesis.
+## Folder to host master's thesis.
 The folder contain three files:

 1) The frontpage watercolour artwork that I created for the project.
 2) Pdf version of master's thesis (low resolution)